madratman/rep/rep-I000_.rst

 Requirements
 =========
  * The library should take in a combination of several free space and semi-constrained paths and output a joint trajectory for execution.
+ * Most robots supported by ROS-Industrial offer a FollowJointTrajectory action interface for both simulation and actual hardware.
+This is to be taken care of.

 Design Assumptions
 =========